ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 additional bits provides an exponential increase in tracking granularity similarly to introducing more Issuers (though with more potential targeting).

-For this reason, the amount of metadata used by an Issuer in creating redemption tokens must be taken into account -- together with the bits of information that Issuers may learn about Clients otherwise.
+For this reason, deployments should take amount of metadata used by an Issuer in creating redemption tokens must into account -- together with the bits of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.

+The number of permitted metadata values often depends on deployment specific details.
 In general, limiting the amount of metadata permitted helps limit the extent to which metadata can uniquely identify individual Clients.
-Clients SHOULD bound the number of possible metadata values in practice.
+Failure to bound the number of possible metadata values can therefore lead to reduction in Client privacy.
 Most token types do not admit any metadata, so this bound is implicitly enforced.
-Moreover, Privacy Pass deployments SHOULD NOT use metadata unless its value has been assessed and weighed against the corresponding reduction in Client privacy.

 ## Partitioning by Issuance Consistency {#rotation-and-consistency}